-Adaptive Vision Studio 4.12 is data-flow based software designed for machine vision engineers.
-It does not require programming skills, but it is still so powerful that it can win even with solutions based on low-level programming libraries.
-This has been proved with some of the most interesting vision systems in the world.
+Zebra Aurora™ Vision Studio 5.3 is data-flow based software designed for machine vision engineers.
+It does not require programming skills, but it is still so powerful that it has been used in many of the most demanding vision systems.

 The architecture is highly flexible, ensuring that users can easily adapt the product to the way they work and to specific requirements of any project.